Lynsey de Paul: Singer-songwriter: Early to mid-1970s

 In March 1973, her first album, Surprise, was released on the MAM label.
 As well as writing or co-writing all of the songs on Surprise, de Paul was also the producer for all of the tracks.
 In his 2015 autobiography, label mate Tom Jones wrote: "We had Lynsey de Paul, a big star, though she fell out with Gordon (Mills) for wanting to produce her own records".
-Later that year, after "All Night", her third single, co-written with Ron Roker and released on the MAM label, failed to chart in the UK, de Paul returned to the UK Top 20 with "Won't Somebody Dance With Me", which was also a hit in Ireland and the Netherlands and covered in the USA.
+Later that year, after "All Night", her third single, co-written with Ron Roker and released on the MAM label, failed to chart in the UK, de Paul returned to the UK top 20 with "Won't Somebody Dance with Me", which was also a hit in Ireland and the Netherlands and covered in the US.
 According to an interview with Michael Robson, featured in the liner notes to "Sugar and Beyond", de Paul had to fight hard to get this single released - indeed she would have preferred it in place of "All Night" and also to keep the long closing instrumental part of the song.
-She was vindicated since it was a chart hit and she was presented with an Ivor Novello Award for the song, the first woman to do so.
-The BBC Radio 1 disc jockey Ed Stewart spoke the words "May I Have The Pleasure of This Dance" near the end of the record (he often played the record on his Junior Choice programme on Saturday mornings) although Tony Blackburn and Dave Lee Travis spoke these words when she appeared on BBC Television's Top of the Pops.
+She was vindicated since it was a chart hit and she was presented with an Ivor Novello Award for the song, the first woman to receive the award.
+The BBC Radio 1 disc jockey Ed Stewart spoke the words "May I have the pleasure of this dance" near the end of the record (he often played the record on his Junior Choice programme on Saturday mornings) although Tony Blackburn and Dave Lee Travis spoke these words when she appeared on BBC Television's Top of the Pops.
 De Paul performed the song on the 500th edition special on 4 October 1973, which was the date of the release of the single.
-The flip side of "Won't Somebody Dance With Me" was "So Good To You", a song covered by Lenny Zakatek on the B-side of his single "I Gotcha Now".
+The flip side of "Won't Somebody Dance with Me" was "So Good to You", a song covered by Lenny Zakatek on the B-side of his single "I Gotcha Now".
 "I Gotcha Now" was also written by de Paul, originally for Slade.
-In Japan, "So Good To You" was released as the A-side with "Won't Somebody Dance With Me" being relegated to the B-side.
-Another song co-written by de Paul, "Today Gluggo, Tomorrow The World", was the B-side of "Don't You Let It Bring You Down" by the Spencer Davis Group, as well as an album track on their 1973 Gluggo.
+In Japan, "So Good to You" was released as the A-side with "Won't Somebody Dance with Me" being relegated to the B-side.
+Another song co-written by de Paul, "Today Gluggo, Tomorrow the World", was the B-side of "Don't You Let It Bring You Down" by the Spencer Davis Group, as well as an album track on their 1973 Gluggo.